 setMap

-UNDER DEVELOPMENT, DO NOT USE! list of a set of parameters to be fixed
+UNDER DEVELOPMENT, DO NOT USE! list of a set of parameters to be fixed.
+Parameters to be fixed need to be defined with factors.
+Other arguments may overwrite these definitions.

 ...